skx1322/LearningEncryptTS/README.md

 ![alt text](./image/FolderCreate.png)

-## Feature work in progress:
+## Work in progress:
-1. Decrypt multiple images in folder
+1. Planning out all the function flow.
-2. Upload multiple images
+2. Design database to link with file object in localhost.
-3. Encrypt image manually
+3. Revamp everything in utility to be more consistent, I'll work a little per day, gonna do other thing too in life.
-4. Debugging known bugs
+4. Plan out client interface.